Blue Oyster Art Project Space

-Blue Oyster Art Project Space, located in Dunedin’s city centre, is a space that presents contemporary experimental art projects.
+Blue Oyster, located in Dunedin’s city centre, is a space that presents contemporary experimental art projects.
 Blue Oyster included over 1,000 artists in more than 270 projects over its first 10 years and it continues to provide a space for artists to present their work.

 History and operations

 As a not for profit organisation, the gallery serves the local and national art community as a venue for exhibiting alternative and non-commercial art work that offers an environment of criticality, support and learning to emerging and experimental artists.

 The space opened in 1999 after the project spaces Honeymoon Suite and Everything Incorporated closed down.
 The founding artists Wallace Chapman, Kate Plaistead, Emily Barr, Steve Carr, and Douglas Kelaher set up the Blue Oyster Arts Trust, and once the trust was established it took over the venue of Everything Incorporated.
 Blue Oyster's aim is to broaden an interest and understanding of contemporary art by “acting as an incubator for new ideas in contemporary art involving practitioners from all media”.
 The project space presents a dynamic public programme that includes discussion sessions, workshops, artist’s talks and performances.